ECRI Report on Azerbaijan (fourth monitoring cycle) 2011

 101. ECRI refers to the recommendations made in other parts of this report concerning the need to adopt an appropriate response to all cases of discrimination and hate speech against Armenians, and to its recommendations concerning the application of the relevant legal provisions.
 It considers that the Azerbaijani authorities should actively contribute to generating a climate where all persons of Armenian origin living in Azerbaijan can declare their ethnic origin without fear.

-File: 2011 ERCI Report on Azerbaijan
+Attachment: 2011 ERCI Report on Azerbaijan